Online Safety For Children

 Parents should also change the passwords they and their children use online frequently.
 Without making it a chore, every 2-3 months is a good time frame.
 Important sites such as Banking,investment and other financial sites should be changed more frequently.
 It might sound like a mission if you use lots of sites – but your protecting your money – so its worth it!
 Financial fraud is always rising as we move more of our lives to the cloud.
 If you are like me and tend to forget passwords, invest in a password generator – which will generate unique passwords for you and save them.

-* For iOS Users – 1 Password is a very highly regarded app and supports desktop management as well.
+* For iOS Users – 1 Password is a very highly regarded app and supports desktop management as well – See Helpful Links

 Keep an eye on the apps your children download and install.
 Both Google and Apple have been kicked by parents who complained that it was too easy for children to purchase in-app upgrades, leaving the parents with a huge whole in their bank accounts – as payment / card details are given to both Apple and Google during the set-up of iPhones and Android phones.

-Cybersmile Foundation is available for concerned parents.
+Cyber bullying helplines are available for concerned parents and most run a 24 hour service.
 Alternatively, you could try speaking to your children”s school to see if they can do anything to help.
 Most Head Teachers are extremely helpful and are trained in Cyber Bullying, and how to deal with it.